 From about 1887 Margaret Bullock began to write short tales with local settings for English and New Zealand magazines and newspapers.
 'Madge', as she often signed herself, gained a following throughout the colony.
 In 1894 she wrote her first and only novel, Utu: a story of love, hate, and revenge, under the pseudonym Tua-o-rangi.
 Based on her own research and set during the late eighteenth century, it was illustrated by Kennett Watkins, an Auckland artist who made a special study of Māori life and culture.
 Utu was dedicated to Sir George Grey, whom she admired for his 'intimate knowledge of the traditions…of the Natives of New Zealand'.
 In writing the book, she wanted to 'preserve the memory of manners and customs now obsolete, and fast fading from the recollection of even the Natives themselves.'
 It nevertheless became a 'sensational story of the "shilling shocker" type', written to sell to a mass audience, at the request of a publisher.
 Subsequently Bullock wrote tourist handbooks for the government, publishing guides to Wanganui and Rotorua in 1897 and Taupo in 1899.

-Margaret Bullock became an official visitor to the female department of the Wanganui prison in 1896.
-She also worked for the elderly residents of Wanganui's Jubilee Home, publicising their appalling living conditions in trenchant letters to the local papers.
+Margaret Bullock became an official visitor to the female department of the Whanganui prison in 1896.
+She also worked for the elderly residents of Whanganui's Jubilee Home, publicising their appalling living conditions in trenchant letters to the local papers.
 Her feminist and welfare work often made her unpopular with local citizens.
 Yet while she pursued certain reforms, she did not question the fundamental structure of her society.
-As a member of a prominent Wanganui family, she and her children moved in élite circles, and she strongly defended the parliamentary system and the British Empire.
+As a member of a prominent Whanganui family, she and her children moved in élite circles, and she strongly defended the parliamentary system and the British Empire.